 - Undergraduate or pre-doctoral training does not exceed 18 months (inclusive of any prior academic training in the U. S.).

-- Post-doctoral training does not exceed 36 months, authorized up to 18-month at a time (inclusive of any prior academic training in the United States).
+- Post-doctoral training does not exceed 36 months (inclusive of any prior academic training in the United States).

 Note: You cannot receive academic training for a period longer than you have spent pursuing a full course of study in the U.S. Non degree seeking students also cannot stay in the U.S. more than a total of 24 months (including all study and academic training).